skills/introduction-to-github/README.md

 You successfully created a pull request.
 You can now merge your pull request.

-**What is a _merge_**: A _[merge](https://docs.github.com/en/get-started/quickstart/github-glossary#merge)_ adds the changes in your pull request and branch into the `main` branch.
+**What is a merge?**: A _[merge](https://docs.github.com/en/get-started/quickstart/github-glossary#merge)_ adds the changes in your pull request and branch into the `main` branch.
 For more information about merges, see "[Merging a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/merging-a-pull-request)" or watch the video linked below.
 <br>:tv: [Video: Understanding the GitHub flow](https://www.youtube.com/watch?v=PBI2Rz-ZOxU)

 As noted in the previous step, you may have seen evidence of GitHub Action running which automatically progresses your instructions to the next step.
 You'll have to wait for it to finish before you can merge your pull request.
 It will be ready when the merge pull request button is green.